 Perhaps you, like many of us, have been living in a fog for the past year.
 Or two.
 Or perhaps even longer.
 Maybe you are dealing with anxiety, depression, crippling phobias or patterns of behavior that interfere with meaningful relationships, employment or movement towards your goals.
 We all have parts of self that interfere with our ability to lean into change or keep us at a distance from where we hope to be.
 Through the exploration of parts, we are able to listen to the most flawed aspects of ourselves with a new curiosity and question those voices that tell us we aren't enough or too broken.

-My experience and training includes IFS (L1), EMDR & Flash Technique, Attachment Interventions, CBT, DBT and mindfulness.
+My experience and training includes IFS (L2), EMDR certification & Flash Technique, Attachment Interventions, DBT and mindfulness.

 If you are ready to take a step closer to healing, contact me to check for availability.
 I accept private pay clients and I can provide a detailed receipt (called a superbill) after payment out-of-pocket for reimbursement with your insurance provider as an out-of-network provider.
 Level of reimbursement varies, so please contact your insurance provider for more information about coverage.